Take Command logoICHRA / HRA administrator

 Take Command Review 2026: ICHRA & QSEHRA Administration

 Take Command was doing ICHRA before ICHRA was cool — it calls itself the first end-to-end administrator, and today it's one of the largest.
 It lets employers reimburse employees tax-free for individual coverage instead of buying a group plan.
-This is an independent profile from QuoteSweep, which maps the modern commercial insurance landscape for independent agents and business owners.
+This is an independent profile from QuoteSweep, which maps the modern commercial insurance landscape.
 QuoteSweep does not compete with Take Command.

 TL;DR: Take Command (takecommandhealth.com) is a pioneering HRA administration platform: employers reimburse employees tax-free for individual health insurance via ICHRA (mid-market/enterprise) or QSEHRA (small business).
 It's one of the largest administrators (6,000–8,000+ employers) and the only one offering full-service in-house enrollment support.
 Founded 2014; raised a $25M growth round led by Edison Partners in 2023.